 My mother continued screaming with a few no’s thrown in between until she could not be heard anymore.
 Silence.
 Nothing.

-It wasn’t until the closet door closed completely before I was able to move again.
+It wasn’t until the closet door closed completely that I was able to move again.
 But why?
-No time to answer, I needed to help my parents.
+No time to answer; I needed to help my parents.

 My life was over, my parents were gone, and I quickly learned that the police, like my parents, did not think there was anything in my closet.

-“That was 24 years ago Doctor.
-That is what I remember, no Doc, that’s what happened.
+“That was twenty-four years ago, Doctor.
+That is what I remember—no, Doc, that’s what happened.
 No one believes me and I understand why.
-This is why I am stuck in this pathetic excuse for a sanitarium talking to you once a week, in my room, for 24 ridiculously unfair years.”
-Michael stated.
+This is why I am stuck in this pathetic excuse for a sanitarium talking to you once a week, in my room, for twenty-four ridiculously unfair years,” Michael stated.

-“You’re expressing your emotions, you’ve had them suppressed for 24 years.
-Did you notice your frustration Michael.”
-The doctor pointed out leaning forward in a supportive fashion.
+“You’re expressing your emotions.
+You’ve had them suppressed for twenty-four years.
+Did you notice your frustration, Michael?” the doctor pointed out, leaning forward in a supportive fashion.